aniketkeshri12/Diabetes_Detector/README.md

 # Diabetes_Detector
-Diabetes prediction using Machine Learning and deploying using skilit
+Diabetes prediction using Machine Learning and deploying using StreamLit